Polyline Generative Navigable Space Segmentation for Autonomous Visual Navigation: Methodology

+Note that the vertices are iteratively manipulated twice by the GCN, but the IFE only performs a single forward pass.
+In each manipulation, we use the updated coordinates to extract new features from the same set of feature maps.

-\textbf{Triangles Selection for Neural Rendering:} To convert the vertices predicted from the encoder E2 to a reconstructed image, we triangularize those vertices and select proper triangles for neural rendering.
-We firstly select three auxiliary vertices on the bottom boundary of image (see orange points of the \textit{left} block of Fig.~\ref{fig:net2}) and form a set of vertices $\mathcal{P}$.
-We use Delaunay triangulation to construct triangles on $\mathcal{P}$.
-Then we use neural rendering~\cite{kato2018neural} to render $\mathcal{P}$ into a mask while keeping the whole pipeline differentiable.
-However, a discrepancy exists: Delaunay triangulation always returns a series of triangles forming a convex hull but the shape of real navigable space is not necessarily always convex, so it is possible to render more triangles than needed.
-We propose to use a simple triangle selection method (see Fig.~\ref{fig:nr}) to filter out those unnecessary triangles.
-In this process, we assume all the triangles are either above or under the desired navigable space boundary and no triangle crosses the boundary.
+\textbf{Neural Rendering (NR): } To convert the vertices predicted from the encoder $E_2$ to a \textit{segmentation image} such that Net-II can be trained using the pseudo label from Net-I, we triangularize those vertices and select proper triangles for neural rendering.
+We first select three auxiliary vertices $\mathcal{V}^{'}$ on the bottom boundary of image (see orange points of the \textit{left} block of Fig.~\ref{fig:net2}).
+The auxiliary vertices $\mathcal{V}^{'}$ are fixed through the GCN module such that the input to $D_2$ is a new set of vertices consisting of $\mathcal{V}^{'}$ and $\mathcal{P}$: $\mathcal{P}+ = \mathcal{P}\cup \mathcal{V}^{'}$.
+The motivation for the auxiliary points is that we need to construct a \textit{closed} area for neural rendering processing.
+We then use Delaunay triangulation to construct triangles on $\mathcal{P}+$.
+Next we use neural rendering~\cite{kato2018neural} to render the constructed triangles into a segmentation output while keeping the whole pipeline differentiable.
+However, a discrepancy exists: Delaunay triangulation always returns a series of triangles forming a \textit{convex} hull but the shape of real navigable space is not necessarily always convex, so the NR module tends to generate more triangles than needed.
+We propose to use a simple triangles selection method (see Fig.~\ref{fig:nr}) to filter out unnecessary triangles.